shanevanheerden/shanevanheerden.github.io/_projects/art_viewing.md

 page_type: hobby
 ---

-Here are some of the famous artworks we have viewed over the years:
+Here are some of the famous artworks I have viewed over the years:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">